neopragma/provision-cobol-dev-ubuntu/README.md

 ### Step 2 - Create VM

 Using the virtualization product you want to use, create a VM and install Ubuntu on it.
-This procedure has been tested with the following virtualization products:

-* VMware Player 6.0.2 on Ubuntu Linux 14.04 LTS 64-bit
-* VMware Player 6.0.2 on Windows 8.1
-* VMware Fusion 7 on OS X 10.9.5
-* VirtualBox 4.3.20 on OS X 10.0.5

 ### Step 3 - Apply system updates